-At club level with Bayern Munich, Kahn had few such bittersweet memories.
-He won 16 major trophies, perhaps the most satisfying of all coming when he saved three of Valencia's shootout penalties to secure victory in the final of the 2001 Champions League.
+At club level with Bayern Munich, he had few such bittersweet memories.
+The German won 16 major trophies, perhaps the most satisfying of all coming when he saved three of Valencia's shootout penalties to secure victory in the 2001 Champions League Final.

 5. Manuel Neuer

 The Germany international, 32, is widely considered the world's best at present and the model of what a modern-day goalkeeper should be.
 He has also convincingly replaced Kahn for both club and country, having won the World Cup and been influential in Bayern Munich becoming the first ever German team to win the Treble of a Bundesliga, German Cup and Champions League in 2012/13.

 Neuer's anticipation, authority and agility, married with his footballing ability, means only longevity is required before he earns parity with the very, very best.
 Returning to fitness just in time for the 2018 World Cup would certainly help his cause.

 If it wasn’t for a collision with Reading's Stephen Hunt while at Chelsea in 2006 that led to him suffering a fractured skull, requiring neurosurgery and Cech wearing a head protector for the remainder of his career, the 35-year-old Czech may have become the modern-day greatest.